-Before we move on, take a look at some of the best-selling keyboards currently on available on Amazon:
+Before we move on, take a look at some of the best-selling keyboards currently on available online:

 With the same amount of keys but with a lot more sounds and drum options, you could pick up the KB54 for your kid.
 The demos sound much better than the First Act’s, while there are also over 100 sounds to choose from.

 Some of these sounds aren’t very good, but the piano still sounds really nice overall.
 The speakers are a little louder than the ones on the First Act too, so if you’re looking for something that you can hear much more clearly, this one is worth it.